This post may contain affiliate links. Please read my disclosure policy for more details.

-Succulent and bursting with Italian flavors, these super easy meatless meatballs are the ultimate vegan and budget-friendly comfort food.
+Succulent and bursting with Italian flavors, these super easy vegan meatballs are the ultimate healthy, budget-friendly comfort food.

 You don’t need fancy ingredients, you can find black beans, breadcrumbs and everything you need at your local supermarket.
 When I say healthy, cheap and easy, I mean that 😉